Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 ### If Istio is already installed

-1. If Istio is already installed in your cluster, select 'Yes'.
+1. If Istio is already installed in your cluster, select 'Yes':

     ```bash
     ?
 Use existing Istio installation?:  (Use arrow keys)